L-Theanine for Dogs [Supplement Guide 2024]

 Before we go over the specific benefits of L-Theanine for dogs, let’s look at the main reason people give it to their dogs in the first place.
 Humans take L-Theanine because they believe it offers certain benefits such as reducing anxiety, lowering blood pressure, improving moods, and improving cognition.
 As for using L-Theanine for dogs, many owners believe it offers similar benefits.
 They generally use it as a safe addition to their dog’s diet to relieve anxiety without side effects.

-If your dog ingests L-theanine it will absorb its bloodstream via digestion.
+If your dog ingests L-theanine it will absorb it taking dog l theanine into its bloodstream via digestion.
 Once the L-theanine is introduced into the blood system it crosses the blood-brain barrier intact.
-This means that the L-Theanine eventually reaches the brain where it can induce direct pharmacological effects (decrease anxiety).
+This means that the L-Theanine eventually through lower blood pressure reaches the brain where it can induce direct pharmacological effects (decrease anxiety).
 This is the process of how L-theanine induces anti-anxiety effects in the brain.

-Anxiety in dogs is one of the most common problems for pet owners to deal with.
-Many dog owners prefer using natural anti-anxiety treatments instead of using unnatural, expensive, and risky prescriptions.
+Anxiety in dogs is one of the most stressful events common problems for pet owners to deal with.
+Many dog owners prefer using natural anti-anxiety treatments instead of using unnatural, expensive, and risky prescriptions new medications.
 This makes L-Theanine an ideal alternative to powerful drugs like Xanax, Valium, or Prozac, which are some of the common prescriptions prescribed by veterinarians for anxiety in dogs.

-If you think your dog is suffering from any of these forms of anxiety L-Theanine may offer just the relief your dog needs.
+If you think your dog is suffering from any of these forms of anxiety L-Theanine may offer just the relief your anxious dog really needs.

 The most common triggers of anxiety in dogs include: